vercel/next.js/examples/progressive-render/README.md

 ## The idea behind the example

 Sometimes you want to **not** server render some parts of your application.
-That can be third party components without server render compatibility, components that depends on `window` and other only browsers APIs or just because that content isn't enough important for the user (eg. below the fold content).
+That can be third party components without server render capabilities, components that depends on `window` and other browser only APIs or just because that content isn't important enough for the user (eg. below the fold content).

 In that case you can wrap the component in `react-no-ssr` which will only render the component client-side.